 Even if the dependency is different, it is still possible to enter or retrieve the coordinates of any reference frame with respect to any other reference frame, as shown in the next image.
 Most robot controllers require the coordinates of the reference frame with respect to the robot base frame.

 Reference frames can also be moved in the main screen by holding the Alt key, or selecting the corresponding button in the toolbar .
 Then, drag the reference with the mouse on the screen.
 As the reference is being moved, the corresponding coordinate values will be updated.

-New tools can be created in RoboDK from previously loaded 3D geometry:
+New robot tools (TCPs) can be loaded or created in RoboDK from previously loaded 3D geometry.